 Creating and joining multiple Facebook Groups is a good idea.
 If your company has a large enough customer base for it, you might want to consider creating a Facebook Group about your own products.
-This is another excellent way to allow your customers to talk to you about their concerns or questions directly.
+This is another excellent way to allow your customers to talk to you directly about their concerns or questions.
 Plus, when they are in a Group specifically created for your own company, you are free to promote your products without it seeming inappropriate.

 If you want to get more people in your Group, you can do a few things:

-- Promote your Group on your website and your social Pages
+- Promote your Group on your website and your social Pages.

-If you have a Facebook Group for your business that is exclusive to members who have purchased from you, then you can have special live videos that only they can access.
+If you have a Facebook Group for your business exclusive to members who have purchased from you, you can have special live videos that only they can access.
 It can be about product demos or announcing new events etc. It can also be used to announce a meetup of existing customers and getting them to bring in new ones.
 As you can see, Facebook live can be used to grow your business and attract a larger audience base.